JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R2D9: Tuesday, April 17, 2018
+**Progress:** Live-coded for three hours in front of one of my classes at Academy of Art University.

 ## R2D8: Monday, April 16, 2018
 **Progress:** Live-coded for three hours in front of one of my classes at Academy of Art University.